-CBD, also known as cannabidiol, is one of the many molecules naturally found in cannabis.
-It’s different from THC — the molecule that gets you high.
+CBD, also known as cannabidiol, is one of the many cannabinoids naturally found in cannabis.
+It’s different from THC — the cannabinoid that gets you high.
 CBD doesn’t get you high because it stimulates different receptors throughout the body.
-Instead, it promotes a number of benefits for the mind and body.
-Helping control seizures are just one of these!
+Instead, CBD hemp oil for seizures promotes a number of benefits for the mind and body.
+Helping control seizures is just one of these!

-Epilepsy and CBD has become a largely discussed topic due to the recent FDA-approval of an epilepsy medicine containing the substance.
+Epilepsy and CBD have become a largely discussed topic due to the recent FDA approval of an epilepsy medicine containing the substance.
 This proves there is enough research and proof that CBD actually works for this disorder!

 Seizures & Epilepsy Types

 Before we delve further into CBD oil for seizures discussion, a word or two about types of seizures.

 The brain is a complex organ that can malfunction.
 A seizure is a sudden burst of electrical activity in the brain.
 It can be random or caused by a trigger, such as drugs.
 There are many types of seizures and forms of epilepsy, and they affect over 50 million people worldwide.